Deep localization of protein structures in fluorescence microscopy images: Proposed Network

 \section{Proposed Network}

-Recently, plain networks such as VGG~\cite{simonyan2014vgg}, residual networks such as ResNet~\cite{he2016deep}, and densely concatenated networks such as DenseNet~\cite{huang2017denseNet} have delivered a state-of-the-art performance in object classification, recognition, and detection while offering the stability of the training.
-Inspired by the elements of the mentioned networks, we design a modular network to localize protein structures in cell images.
-The design consists of three modules: 1) without any skip connections, 2) with skip connections, and 3) with dense connections.
+Recently, plain networks such as VGG~\cite{simonyan2014vgg}, residual networks such as ResNet~\cite{he2016deep} and densely concatenated networks such as DenseNet~\cite{huang2017denseNet} have delivered a state-of-the-art performance in object classification, recognition, and detection while offering the stability of the training.
+Inspired by the elements of mentioned networks, we design a modular network to localize protein structures in cell images.
+The design consists of three types of modules: 1) without any skip connections, 2) with skip connections, and 3) with dense connections.
 Figure~\ref{fig:network} outlines the architecture of our network.
+We first provide the rationale behind our design

+\textbf{Design Rationale:} Our purpose here is to design a network where we can exploit a novel multi-branch architecture.
+It has been shown in many tasks~\cite{anwar2019densely} that such structures help in learning different features via different strategies.
+Therefore, we carefully design the network keeping in mind the various approaches.
+We want to exploit previously learned features in the first branch, relying on the current and all previous layers' concatenation.
+The network's second branch should learn the residuals in the input image, while the last one should learn the features sequentially.
+We also concatenate the second and third branch features, hence reinforcing the course correction of the network.
+Due to these carefully designed factors, our method performs more accurately than the mentioned classification networks.

-\textbf{Network elements} Our proposed network has a modular structure composed of different modules.
+\textbf{Network Elements:} Our proposed network has a modular structure composed of different modules.
 The variation of each module is depicted via the colors employed.
 The orange color represents the non-residual part, and the blue blocks are for residual learning.
 Similarly, the golden block uses dense connections to extract features from the images.
 The outputs of each residual and non-residual blocks are concatenated except the first blocks.
 Our experiments typically employ filters of size $3\times3$ and $1\times1$ in the convolutional layers.
 Next, we explain the difference between the blocks.

-Apart from the noticeable difference between the modules based upon the connection types, the modules are distinct in their composition.
+Apart from the noticeable difference between the modules based upon the connection types, the modules are distinct in their composition of elements.
 To be more precise, our network is governed by four meta-level structures; the connection types in the modules, the number of modules, the elements in the modules, and the number of feature maps.

 Our network's high-level architecture can be regarded as a chain of modules of residual and non-residual blocks, where the concatenation happens after each block.
 Each concatenation's output is fed into each convolutional layer to compress the high number of channels for computational efficiency.
 At the end of the network, the output features of residual, non-residual, and dense parts are stacked together, flattened, and passed through the fully connected layer to produce probabilities equal to the number of classes.
 The class with the highest probability is declared as the protein type present in the image.